Cassie521/Python-classfication-analysis/README.md

 # Python-clustering-analysis
-Using Python to cluster different people into different group by their body language.
+Using Python to cluster different people into different group by their body language. #Train the model